Frustration graph formalism for qudit observables: Results

 As a side note, let us mention that Theorem \ref{thm:self-testing} can be extended to sets of $\mathcal{A}$ that are not closed under the operation $\odot$.
 One simply has to identify a larger group $\tilde{\mathcal{A}}$ such that $\mathcal{A}\subset \tilde{\mathcal{A}}$, then apply Theorem \ref{thm:self-testing} to the elements of $\tilde{\mathcal{A}}$.
 Afterward, the transformed elements of $\mathcal{A}$ can be taken from the larger set of transformed elements of $\tilde{\mathcal{A}}$.

 It is important to note that similar structures have been studied before.
 In Ref. \cite{978-0-7923-0703-7} it was proven that quasi-Clifford algebras have a unique representation in the matrix algebra.
 This representation has a very similar structure to the operators Eq. \eqref{eq:thm_s-t} for the case of $d=2$.
-That is no coincidence since $\mathcal{A}$ with operation $\odot$ can also be viewed as an example of a generalized quasi-Clifford algebra.
+That is no coincidence since $\mathcal{A}$ with operation $\odot$ can also be viewed as an example of a generalized quasi-Clifford algebra (in our formalism, generalized refers to $d\geqslant 2$).
 We want to stress, however, that even though our result may hint that the results of Ref. \cite{978-0-7923-0703-7} can be extended to generalized quasi-Clifford algebras, Theorem \ref{thm:self-testing} does not constitute a proper proof of such an extension.

-\section{Applications}
+\subsection{Applications}

 Let us now present several interesting applications of Theorem \ref{thm:self-testing} in various problems frequently considered in quantum information.